zenml-io/zenml/docs/book/guides/class-based-api/split-and-preprocess.md

 Using orchestrator `local_orchestrator` for pipeline `Chapter2Pipeline`.
 Running pipeline..
 Step `PandasDatasource` has started.
 Step `PandasDatasource` has finished in 0.045s.
-Step `SklearnSplitter` has started.
+Step `ScikitLearnSplitter` has started.
-Step `SklearnSplitter` has finished in 0.432s.
+Step `ScikitLearnSplitter` has finished in 0.432s.
 Step `PandasAnalyzer` has started.
 Step `PandasAnalyzer` has finished in 0.092s.
-Step `SklearnStandardScaler` has started.
+Step `ScikitLearnStandardScaler` has started.
-Step `SklearnStandardScaler` has finished in 0.151s.
+Step `ScikitLearnStandardScaler` has finished in 0.151s.
 ```

 ## Inspect